 Organization costs include, among other things, the cost of organizing as a Maryland corporation.
 These costs are expensed as incurred.
-For the period from inception through March 31, 2014, the Company incurred organization costs of approximately \$159,000 which is included in the accompanying statement of operations.
+For the period from August 23, 2013 (Inception) to March 31, 2014, the Company incurred organization costs of approximately \$159,000 which were incurred on behalf of the Company by Newtek NY and have been recorded as a contribution to capital (see Note 2).